dapperlabs/nba-smart-contracts/README.md

 peer-to-peer.
 Please see the [blog post about resources](https://medium.com/dapperlabs/resource-oriented-programming-bee4d69c8f8e) to understand why they are perfect for digital assets like NBA Top Shot moments.

+### Contributing

+If you see an issue with the code for the contracts, the transactions, scripts, documentation, or anything else, please do not hesitate to make an issue or a pull request with your desired changes.
+This is an open source project and we welcome all assistance from the community!

 ## Directory Structure

 The directories here are organized into contrats, scripts, and transactions.